 European towns and villages have a long history and spectacular architecture.
 In every country, you can find some better-known destinations as well as some hidden gems.
 Here’s a list of fairytale towns in Europe you can add to your bucket list.

-Sintra is a resort town near the capital of Portugal and near mountains.
-It’s surrounded by villas and palaces.
+Sintra is a resort town near the capital of Portugal and near the mountains.
+It’s surrounded by villas, colorful houses, and palaces.
 If you are looking for the best view, go to Moorish Castle as it offers uninterrupted views of the town.
 If you plan to just visit Sintra, one day may be short to see all that this town has to offer.

 Lake Bled, Slovenia

-Bruges boasts with a prominent city center which is a World Heritage Site of UNESCO and definately worth a visit.
+Bruges boasts a prominent city center which is a World Heritage Site of UNESCO and definitely worth a visit.
 The town is not big and has medieval vibes.
 If you like wandering around in such historic places then Bruges is the right destination for you.

 Königswinter is a picturesque wine town.
 One of the best things you can do here on a sunny day is to go to the Drachenfels hill and enjoy the magnificent views of the town, Rhine, and the private villa that looks like a castle from a fairytale.